 - I got my first tattoo in Thailand from a monk.
 It was a SakYant or magical tattoo.

 - I got my nose pierced in India.
 I always wanted to do this and I finally dared!
 It hurt like hell!

 - I discovered my love for the ocean.
-I knew that I wanted to get certified in scuba diving but I never knew just how beautiful and amazing it is down there!
+I knew that I wanted to get certified in scuba diving but I never knew just how beautiful and amazing it was down there!

 - I trained on Kung Fu with real Shaolin masters for three weeks in China.
 They didn’t speak any English.

 - My hair was ruined in a salon in India.
-The top of my head was gothic-black for a while.
+The top of my head was gothic-black for a few months.

 - The best days of the trip were the ones that I never planned.
 When you just go with the flow and let things happen, you have a lot more fun!

 - What was your favorite country?
 I don’t have one.
 Every country had its bad and good to offer.
 I tried to learn from it all and enjoy the good.
 There are some categories where I do have my favorites though: best food is in India, Thailand, and Vietnam.
 The nicest people are in Myanmar, Colombia, and Russia.
 India is very interesting in every sense of the word (you just have to go see for yourself).
 I loved trekking in the Himalayas in Nepal.
 I loved traveling on a motorcycle in the northern part of Vietnam.
 I loved the feel of remoteness of Mongolia.
 I loved learning history in Egypt, and there are many others.
 China was the most challenging country to travel for me.
 Japan was the cleanest and most organized.
 Thailand was always easy, beautiful, and fun.
 This world is full of beauty and it is easier to travel than you think!